 Rising above the surrounding mountains, the statue depicting Vairocana Buddha stands 128m (420ft) tall.
-It is recognized by the Guinness Book of World Records as the largest statue in the world.
+It was recognized by the Guinness Book of World Records as the largest statue in the world until 2018.

 To "clasp Buddha's feet" is a Chinese idiom meaning to profess devotion only when in trouble.
 However at the statue, you can literally clasp Buddha's feet!

 The Foquan Temple is a Buddhist monastery located south of the main statue.
 Between the temple and the statue are two large sets of stairs, each with 365 steps - representing the number of days in a year.

 Alongside the statue is another Guinness World Record entrant.
 The Bell of Good Luck weighs in at 116 tonnes and has a height of 8.108 meters (26 feet), making it the heaviest and largest bell in the world.